Houston Property Division Lawyer

 Texas is a community property state.
-That means that all property acquired during the marriage is community property and is equally owned by both spouses regardless of whose name is on the property or who paid what bill.
+All property acquired during the marriage is community property and is equally owned by both spouses regardless of whose name is on the property or who pays which bills.
 During a divorce, all community property must be fairly and equitably divided.
-Often, a fair and equitable division means a 50/50 split; however, there are several factors that could cause one spouse to be awarded more than half of all community property.
-Your Ramos Law property attorney can explain these situations and let you know if your case qualifies.
-Additionally, one spouse may have separate property that is not part of the marital estate.
-Separate property will not be divided in a divorce.
+Often, a fair and equitable division means a 50/50 split.
+A couple may have a contested divorce in order to come out with a greater share of community property.

-What is separate property?
+What is Separate Property?

-What is community property?
+What is Community Property?

-What is a disproportionate division of the assets?
+What is a Disproportionate Division of the Assets?

-How are debts divided?
+How are Debts Divided?

 Debts are divided in the same manner as assets.
 But even if your spouse is ordered to make debt payments, if your name is still associated with the debt, your credit will be affected if your spouse later stops paying.
 It is best to refinance all debt in each party’s own name and close all joint accounts.
 Your property division lawyer at Ramos Law Group can help you do this properly to avoid future problems.